WordPress/two-factor/readme.txt

 ## Important Notes

 ### HTTPS Requirement
-- Other methods work on both HTTP and HTTPS sites
+- All methods work on both HTTP and HTTPS sites

 ### Browser Compatibility
 - TOTP and email methods work on all devices and browsers